allegro/akubra/README.md

       - DELETE
     # Behaviours in application with HTTP protocol condition for better transmission
     # Important!
-    # Required one no empty Triggers property (Method, Path, QueryParam) in Transports section (logical validator is implemented).
+    # Required one no empty Matchers property (Method, Path, QueryParam) in Transports section (logical validator is implemented).
-    # In runtime no matching request (by Triggers props. definition) generating responses with code HTTP 5xx from backend.
+    # In runtime no matching request (by Matchers props. definition) generating responses with code HTTP 5xx from backend.
     Transports:
       -
         Name: Transport1
-        Triggers:
+        Matchers:
           Method: GET|POST
           Path: .*
         Details: